-I was given wrong advice right from the outset, the hosting plan they had recommend based on my requirements didn’t support what I needed and I was told I needed to upgrade to cloud hosting, which I did.
-But this server had nothing but ongoing problems since day 1, there was always something breaking or not working.
+I took their advice (even though I didn’t believe it) and upgraded to cloud hosting.
+But the cloud server also had nothing but ongoing problems since day 1.
+There was always something breaking or not working.
 I was never able to put any clients or my own sites live on this server as I could never trust it.

 Like beating your head against a brick wall

-Sadly you are not allowed remote access, otherwise, I could have just fixed it myself, so you have to rely on them to fix things, which they won’t do if they refuse to accept there is an actual issue.
+Sadly you are not allowed remote access to their cloud servers, otherwise, I could have just fixed it myself, so you have to rely on them to fix things, which they won’t do if they refuse to accept there is an actual issue.
 Finally, after much arguing, and telling them exactly where to look and what to do, I proved to them that the issue was on the server, and they finally fixed it.

 The final straw was when they just decided to block certain ports on the firewall without any warning, completely breaking my billing system and email.
-They did not inform me they were doing this and completely failed to diagnose that they were the cause, again blaming me, denying that there were any issues at their end.
+They did not inform me they were doing this and completely failed to diagnose that they were the cause, again blaming me, denying that there were any issues or changes at their end.

 Canned response hell